Cycling the Philippines

 The traffic finally got less busy around Argao.

 Above: A quieter stretch of road in Cebu City.
-Filipino drivers do share the road well, with no aggression.
+Filipino drivers do share the road well, with zero aggression.

 We overnighted in Oslob, but dodged swimming with the whale sharks: preferring to watch the mass tourism from a sane distance.